goncalo1021pt/cpp_gen/README.md

 # cpp_gen

 `cpp_gen` is a 42 cpp project generator.
-It helps you to quickly set up a new cpp project with a standard structure and files.
+It helps you to quickly set up a new cpp project with classes in orthodox canonical form.

 ## Installation